-Photograph: The stele (called "the Nestorian stele") testifies to a large Chinese Christian community connected to Syrian Christians further west.
+Photograph: The Xi’an Stele testifies to Chinese Christian communities in northern China during the Tang Dynasty.
+According to the Chinese and Syrian writing on the Stele, Alopen led a team of Syriac missionaries who arrived from the Roman Empire in 635, bringing writings and images.
 It provides a potential link to Christian activity even further east, involving The Gospel of Matthew.
 A copy of Matthew was found in Chinese script in Kyoto, Japan, in the Koryuji Buddhist Temple, which dates back to 818 AD.
 It was built on top of a Christian church building built in 603 AD, which had been ruined by a fire.
 The "Church of the East" holds that Christian faith reached Japan by 70 AD.
 Apparently, Syrian and/or Chinese Christian missionaries come to Japan with The Gospel of Matthew to spread the faith.

 Below are messages, small group leader notes, and exegetical notes on The Gospel of Matthew.
 See also our devotional reflections on Matthew’s Gospel, On the King’s Errand.